 I am wondering what module(s) have openings.
 Who should I contact?

 Please understand that other peoples applications and their application process are confidential.
-Applications are reviewed on a first-come, first serve basis.
 Because of this, our office cannot comment on what programs have openings, as openings can change day to day.
 Applicants should apply for the module(s) they are interested in.
 If your application is accepted, we will let you know what module(s) have an opening.

 I did not get accepted into the preceptorship program.
 Can I re-apply?